 Group Policy is a Windows feature that lets network administrators modify and change some of the advanced Windows settings.
 And not just network computers, local Group Policy can be used to change advanced settings on a standalone PC as well.
 And this is achieved by a tool built into Windows called Group Policy Editor.
 But Windows Home editions do not include this GPEDIT.msc tool.
 Policy Plus lets you add the Local Group Policy Editor to Windows 10, Windows 8, Windows 7, Home Editions.

 Policy Plus Review

 Policy Plus is a free open source tool that makes it possible to edit Local Group Policy Object on a Home edition of Windows.
 But you may wonder if this feature was not available in Home edition, is it legal to use this tool?
 Yes, the tool is in complete compliance with licensing, and you are free to use it without violating any terms.

 If you have already used Group Policy Editor, you might be aware of administrative templates.
 These templates are actually the basis of the tool.
 While some of the administrative templates are available in Home Edition, you need to download the rest of them from the internet.
-Policy Plus comes with an inbuilt functionality to download the latest package of these files from Microsoft.
+Policy Plus comes with inbuilt functionality to download the latest package of these files from Microsoft.
 All you need to do is run the tool and then go to ‘Help’ and select ‘Acquire AMDX Files’.
 This will download the full set of policy definitions from Microsoft.

 Talking about the UI, it is specifically designed keeping in mind the original Group Policy Editor.
 The interface resembles a lot with the original tool, and you might not face any problems if you are familiar with Group Policy Editor.
 All the available policies are displayed in the left column.
 You can navigate through the tree and find a suitable entry that you want to edit.